-For reporting purposes, an expenditure is made when the amount of the expenditure is readily determinable, not when payment is actually made.
+For reporting purposes, an expenditure is made when the amount of the expenditure is readily determinable.
+An expenditure that is not paid during the reporting period in which the obligation to pay is incurred must be reported on the reporting schedule for "Unpaid Incurred Obligations," and then reported again on the appropriate expenditure schedule when payment is actually made.
 If a filer cannot determine the amount of an expenditure until a periodic bill, the date of the expenditure is the date the bill is received.

 Credit Card Expenditures.
 For purposes of 30 day and 8 day pre-election reports, the date of an expenditure made by a credit card is the date of the purchase, not the date of the credit card bill.
 For purposes of other reports, the date of an expenditure made by a credit card is the date of receipt of the credit card statement that includes the expenditure.
+For additional information regarding how to report expenditures made by credit card, see "Expenditures Made by Credit Card" in this guide.